1. What is the background on Lewis & Clark’s policies and Code?

 3. What is the difference between an Agreed Resolution and a Formal Adjudication?

-The Assistant Dean of SRR determines how each conduct case will be resolved.
+The Director of SRR determines how each conduct case will be resolved.
 While there are several conflict resolution pathways available, most students documented for alleged misconduct have either an informal meeting (to hopefully reach an agreed resolution) or a formal hearing (as outlined in the Code).
-To learn about what informal and formal processes look like, view our “student conduct” tab.

 4. How can I prepare for my hearing?

-Start by thoroughly reading the official correspondence that you received confirming your hearing time, and be sure to scroll down so that you can read the attached report that initiated your hearing, as well as the SRR process flowchart.
+Start by thoroughly reading the official correspondence that you received confirming your hearing time, and be sure to scroll down so that you can read the SRR process flowchart.
 If you have any questions, feel free to get in touch with our office.
 You may also read more about formal hearings in the Code of Conduct.

 5. What if I disagree with my outcome?